fga/fga-directory/sites/all/modules/patched/views_geojson/README.txt

 Views GeoJSON is a style plugin for Views to deliver location-specific data in GeoJSON format, (see GeoJSON spec: http://geojson.org/geojson-spec.html).

-Content is output as GeoJSON "Point" features; each row a point including geospatial coordinates (longitude,latitude) and optional metadata.
+Each row is output as a GeoJSON "Features" including geospatial data and optional metadata.
 All features are wrapped in a "Feature Collection" object.

 REQUIREMENTS